Insured losses from Typhoon Haiyan may be $300 million to $700 million

-Typhoon Haiyan could inflict between $6.5 billion (4.0 billion pounds) and $14.5 billion in total damages, but because insurance penetration in the Philippines in low, insured losses will likely only range between $300 million and $700 million, according to risk modelling firm AIR Worldwide.
+Typhoon Haiyan could inflict between $6.5 billion and $14.5 billion in total damages, but because insurance penetration in the Philippines in low, insured losses will likely only range between $300 million and $700 million, according to risk modeling firm AIR Worldwide.

 The Philippines is facing an enormous rebuilding task from Typhoon Haiyan, which killed at least 3,681 people.
 Some 1,186 are still missing and many isolated communities have yet to receive significant aid despite a massive international relief effort.